-Mr. Irving has served for more than 15 years as principal teacher of the PRG Chemical Patent Practice course, a comprehensive U.S. chemical patent law course taught three times a year, and he coauthors the multi-volume treatise used in the course.
+For more than 25 years, Mr. Irving has served as principal teacher of the Patent Resources Group (PRG) Chemical Patent Practice course, a comprehensive course on U.S. chemical patent law taught twice a year; he coauthors the multi-volume treatise used in the course.
 He originated PRG's Orange Book and Due Diligence courses, which help prepare patent owners, through effective application drafting and prosecution, to withstand the rigors of AIA's inter partes review (IPR) and post-grant review (PGR).
-He presents analyses of U.S. Court of Appeals for the Federal Circuit patent decisions for many state bar association groups and is a frequent speaker at national bar association meeting such as the American Intellectual Property Law Association (AIPLA), Intellectual Property Owners Association, and American Bar Association.
-Mr. Irving has lectured at many law schools in both the United States and China.
-He also has lectured at the Cold Spring Harbor National Laboratory graduate school, the Patent Office of the State Intellectual Property Office (SIPO) of the People's Republic of China.
+He presents analyses of U.S. Court of Appeals for the Federal Circuit patent decisions for many state bar association groups and has spoken at numerous national trade and bar association meetings such as the Intellectual Property Owners Association, American Intellectual Property Law Association (AIPLA), and American Bar Association.
+Mr. Irving has lectured at many law schools in both the United States and China, and at the Patent Office of the State Intellectual Property Office (SIPO) of the People's Republic of China.
 He has participated in multiple Strafford Webinars on patent law topics, including several that deal with AIA post-grant proceedings.

 - Successfully prosecuted the anti-cancer taxane small molecule interference Chen v.
-Bouchard, prevailing both at the U.S. Patent and Trademark Office Board and the Federal Circuit.
+Bouchard, prevailing both at the USPTO and the Federal Circuit.

 - Successfully reissued the patent for the low molecular weight heparin drug, Lovenox®, a blockbuster product.

-- Extensively involved in counseling, due diligence, prosecution and prelitigation for matters involving major drugs such as Kalydeco®, Orkambi®, Aloxi®, Tecfidera®, Lorcaserin®, Pulmicort® Respules®, Taxotere®, Eloxatin®, Lantus®, Crestor®, and Allegra®, as well as Apidra®, Epiduo Gel®, Rilutek®, Ramipril®, Duexis®, and Viracept®, and other drugs such as Rimonabant®, Lorcaserin®, HMPL 0004®, and BG-12® in clinical trials prior to FDA approval.
+- Extensively involved in counseling, due diligence, prosecution and prelitigation for matters involving major drugs such as Kalydeco®, Orkambi®, Aloxi®, Tecfidera®, Lorcaserin®, Pulmicort® Respules®, Taxotere®, Eloxatin®, Lantus®, Crestor®, Targretin®, Brilinta®, Halaven®, Allegra®, Apidra®, Epiduo Gel®, Rilutek®, Ramipril®, Duexis®, Viracept®, and other drugs such as Rimonabant® and HMPL 0004®, in clinical trials prior to FDA approval.

 - AIPLA (chair, Chemical Practice Committee, 1991; and member, Board of Directors, 1992-1994)